Ringo Sheena: Reception

 Lenny Kravitz stated that he admired Sheena's music video and both her way of making music and the presentation, and said that he wanted to meet her in 2000.

-When Courtney Love visited Japan in 2001, she was recommended several Japanese female rock singers by the music magazine editor of rockin'on.
-Sheena and Seagull Screaming Kiss Her Kiss Her were chosen by Love, but she was unsuccessful in her efforts to contact Sheena.
+When Courtney Love visited Japan in 2001, she was played CDs featuring Japanese female rock singers by the editor of Rockin'On, Yōichirō Yamazaki.
+From what she heard, Love expressed interest in Sheena and Seagull Screaming Kiss Her Kiss Her, but was unsuccessful in her efforts to contact Sheena.

 British singer-songwriter Mika mentioned Sheena as one of his favorite Japanese artists (alongside Puffy AmiYumi, The Yellow Monkey, Yoko Kanno, and the Yoshida Brothers) in several interviews during his visit to Japan in 2007.
 Jack Barnett of These New Puritans, who was visiting Japan for the Summer Sonic 2008 festival, said in an interview that he was a great fan of Ringo Sheena and bought all her works while he was there, as they were not available in the United Kingdom.

-Her third album, Kalk Samen Kuri no Hana, was ranked second in CNN International Asia's list of "the 2000s' most under-appreciated Japanese music of the last decade" on December 22, 2009.
-Sheena also received a mention in The Guardian as one of Japan's artists who "deserve to be seen and heard in the west" in 2010.
-By December 2022, the album was ranked number five by any artists from Japan and ranked number 303 overall in all-time album list at Rate Your Music.
+Sheena's third album, Kalk Samen Kuri no Hana, was ranked second in CNN's International Asia's list of "the 2000s' most under-appreciated Japanese music of the last decade" on December 22, 2009.
+She also received a mention in The Guardian as one of Japan's artists who "deserve to be seen and heard in the west" in 2010.